 This safeguard policy provides measures for protection of forests through impact evaluation and conservation of forest during project development.
 This policy is not triggered because the proposed project area does not have natural forest.
-The area is fully settled with various land uses but a few community members have privately owned tree plantations along the proposed project alignment; for example at Lumaiyet village in Soy and Ex-Cullen village in Mois Bridge.
-It is advisable that the trees be preserved as much as possible as the sections neighbouring the trees are open land that can be used to re-align the route of the transmission line.
+The area is fully settled with various land uses but a few community members have privately owned tree plantations along the proposed project alignment; It is advisable that the trees be preserved as much as possible as the sections neighbouring the trees are open land that can be used to re-align the route of the transmission line.
 If other project factors necessitate the harvesting of the trees, then it is recommended that rehabilitation programmes be developed.